adarshkumar1983/EDZY/README.md

 -   **Incoming Link Tracking**: Tracks which pages link to any given page.
 -   **API**: Provides a RESTful API to access the crawled data.
 -   **Scalable**: The crawler processes pages in parallel batches to improve performance.
+-   **Crawl Status Tracking**: Provides an endpoint to check the status of a crawl.

 ## Tech Stack